lk-geimfari/mimesis/docs/schema.rst

         print(item)

-This will lead to significant memory savings and better performance when generating large datasets, since lazy iteration is approximately 40–45% faster and 85–99%+ more memory-efficient, with efficiency increasing at larger scales.
+This approach leads to significant memory savings and better performance when generating large datasets.
+Lazy iteration is approximately 40–45% faster and 85–99%+ more memory-efficient, with efficiency increasing at larger scales.

-Universal rule of thumb: if you plan to generate more than 10,000 items or the schema complexity is high, consider using lazy iteration.
+As a rule of thumb: if you plan to generate more than 10,000 items or your schema complexity is high, use lazy iteration.

 Relational Schema
 -----------------